-We believe, based on our present and projected composition of our income and valuation of our assets, we are not currently classified as a passive foreign investment company for U.S. federal income tax purposes, although no assurance can be given in this regard.
+We believe, based on our present and projected composition of our income and valuation of our assets, we were not classified as a passive foreign investment company for U.S. federal income tax purposes for our 2015 tax year, although no assurance can be given in this regard.
 Whether we are a passive foreign investment company for any particular taxable year is determined on an annual basis and will depend on the composition of our income and assets, including goodwill.
 The calculation of goodwill will be based, in part, on the then market value of our capital stock, which is subject to fluctuation.
-In addition, the composition of our income and assets will be affected by how we spend the cash we raise in this offering.
 Accordingly, there can be no assurance that we will not be classified as a passive foreign investment company in the current or any future taxable year.